14 Training Tips To Build Towards a 5k PR

-There are 5k races offered around most of the world on any given weekend, pointing to just how popular this beloved race distance is.
-Finishing your first 5k is a running milestone that few runners forget, and is often the initial milestone for what becomes a lifelong passion for running.
+Finishing your first 5K is a running milestone that few runners forget and is often the initial turning point for what becomes a lifelong passion for running.

-Once you have finished your first 5k, you might set your sights on running faster and improving your time.
-Experienced runners often want to know how to hit a 5k PR so that they can chip away at their personal best time and run faster.
+Once you have finished your first 5K, you might want to set your sights on getting faster and improving your goal time.

-How do you get faster at the 5k?
-While there are some race strategy tips that can help you improve your 5k race performance, the bulk of the improvements in your 5k race times will come down to the work you do in training.
+While some race strategy tips can help you improve your 5K race performance, the bulk of the improvements in your 5K race times will come down to the hard work you do in training.

 #1: Build Your Base

-Distance runs like long runs and base-building runs build your cardiovascular and muscular endurance so that it’s not particularly taxing to tackle the 3.1 mile distance.
+Distance runs, such as long runs and base-building runs, build cardiovascular and muscular endurance, so it’s not particularly taxing to tackle the 3.1-mile distance.

-A long run up to 6-8 miles can give you a very solid base to hit a 5k PR.
+Work up to a long run of 6-8 miles.
+This will give you a solid base to hit a 5K personal record.

 #2: Use a Sensible Training Plan